imarranz/data-science-workflow-management/book/070_modeling_and_data_validation.md

 ## Model Interpretability

 Interpreting machine learning models has become a challenge due to the complexity and black-box nature of some advanced models.
 However, there are libraries like `SHAP` (SHapley Additive exPlanations) that can help shed light on model predictions and feature importance.
 SHAP provides tools to explain individual predictions and understand the contribution of each feature in the model's output.
 By leveraging SHAP, data scientists can gain insights into complex models and make informed decisions based on the interpretation of the underlying algorithms.
 It offers a valuable approach to interpretability, making it easier to understand and trust the predictions made by machine learning models.
-To explore more about `SHAP` and its interpretation capabilities, refer to the official documentation: [SHAP](https://github.com/slundberg/shap)
+To explore more about `SHAP` and its interpretation capabilities, refer to the official documentation: [SHAP](https://github.com/slundberg/shap).

+\clearpage
+\vfill

 <!--
 | Library     | Description                                                | Website                                          |